nightingal3/llm-pretraining-behaviours/metadata/README.md

 and document the dataset's metdata in a separate directory.
 The format will be decided at a later date.

+## Results Metadata

+We can also get model results on datasets evaluated by the Huggingface OpenLLM leaderboard in order to track changes in model features and data against final performance.
+We will also add evaluation options via the EleutherAI evaluation harness for models that have not been uploaded to the leaderboard at a later date.

 ## Validation

 This directory validates that the metadata is in the correct format using JSONSchema.
 To validate all of the schemas, run `pytest`, which will execute `validate_metadata_test.py`, which validates all of the schemas in the `model_metadata` directory.